-THE CENTER FOR ENERGY STUDIES (CES) is mandated to provide energy information and analysis that responds to the needs of the legislature, public agencies, and business and civic groups.
-The Center maintains some unique energy data bases and is the official repository of energy information from the state and The Energy Council.
-Staff respond regularly to requests from a wide variety of individuals and institutions for specialized energy data and information.
+The Center for Energy Studies (CES) is mandated to provide energy information and analysis that responds to the needs of the legislature, public agencies, and business and civic groups.
+Faculty and staff respond regularly to requests from a wide variety of individuals and institutions for specialized energy data and information.

 CES comprises the following units:

 On November 15, 2023, the LSU Center for Energy Studies released the 2024 edition of the Gulf Coast Energy Outlook (GCEO) with a Zoom webinar presentation.
 As in previous years, this seventh edition of the GCEO provides a comprehensive overview of the Gulf Coast region’s energy industry outlook for the upcoming year.

 On Thursday, September 28, Center for Energy Studies (CES) Interim Executive Director

 Greg Upton testified before the House Committee on Natural Resources Subcommittee

 on Energy and Mineral Resources regarding two bills: HR 5616 by Rep. Garret Graves,